 Houston, Texas 77058

-I study the geophysical evolution of Mars, Venus, and the Moon.
+I study the geophysical evolution of the Moon, Mars, Venus, and differentiated meteorite parent bodies.
+I was a member of the science team for NASA's GRAIL mission, which explored the internal structure of the Moon using very high resolution gravity mapping.
 I also participate in educational outreach programs that communicate the results of NASA's solar system exploration program to teachers, students, and the general public.

 Planetary Geophysics Research

 My research activities are in the field of planetary geophysics.
 I develop computer simulations of mantle convection and heat transport in the interiors of planets, and I analyze observations of planets made by NASA spacecraft, particularly measurements of planetary gravity and topography and images of surface features.
 I also participate in lab studies of the physical properties of rocks, such as their densities and melting temperatures, which help to constrain the computer models.
 My goal is to combine models and observations in order to understand the current internal structure of Mars, Venus, the Moon, and Earth, as well as the processes that have controlled the evolution of these planets.